AdrienCorenflos/AdrienCorenflos/README.md

 ### OK, OK, but what do I _really_ do?
 I'm generally interested in inference in state-space models.
 Typically with a flavour of Monte Carlo, and/or parallelisation.
 See my [Google scholar](https://scholar.google.com/citations?user=sJJ7FKgAAAAJ&hl=en) profile.
 As part of this, I also contribute some personal code, and to some open source libraries.
-Regarding the latter, I am mostly contributing to [BlackJax](https://github.com/blackjax-devs/blackjax).
+Regarding the latter, I am mostly contributing to [BlackJax](https://github.com/blackjax-devs/blackjax) at the present.

 ### Where can I find you?